-The constitution day commemorates the foundation of the Constitution of the Kazakhstan Republic.
-Street festivals, parades and the fireworks can be enjoyed at this day.
+The constitution day commemorates the foundation of the Constitution of the Republic of Kazakhstan.
+Street festivals, parades, and fireworks can be enjoyed on this day.

-8 March is celebrated as the International Women's day in all around the world.
+March 8 is celebrated as International Women's day in all around the world.
 Kazakh women also receive flowers and gifts on this day.

 Also famous as the Kazakhstan Nations Unity Holiday, 1st may – Labor day commemorates the Kazakh workers through street festivals and parades.

-Military parades and other events are organized to memorialize the Soviet Union victory over Germany in 2nd world war.
+Military parades and other events are organised to memorise the Soviet Union victory over Germany in the 2nd world war.

-The day is celebrated with street festivals and other several events in all over the country
+The day is celebrated with street festivals and other several events all over the country.

-16 December is the most important day in the events calendar in Kazakhstan.
-It commemorates independence from Soviet Union through street festivals, parades and fireworks.
+December 16 is the most important day in the events calendar in Kazakhstan.
+It commemorates independence from the Soviet Union through street festivals, parades and fireworks.

 Along with the national holidays, some religious festivals are also celebrated throughout the country.
-The dates of Muslim festival vary every year according to local sightings of various phases of the moon.
+The dates of the Muslim festival vary every year according to local sightings of various moon phases.

-Ramadan is wellknown as a month of daytime fasting and practiced by the Muslims in all over the country.
+Ramadan is well known as a month of daytime fasting and practised by Muslims all over the country.

-The end of a month of daytime fasting i.e. Ramadan is celebrated by the feast.
-On this day, big feasts and celebrations are organized by the Muslim people.
+The end of a month of daytime fasting, i.e. Ramadan, is celebrated by the feast.
+On this day, big feasts and celebrations are organised by the Muslims.

 The second Sunday in April brings the celebration of the resurrection of Jesus.
-Special bread known as "Kulich” is baked for this festival.
+Special bread is known as "Kulich", is baked for this festival.